Tatang94/gen-z/replit.md

   - All JavaScript functions implemented for full interactivity
   - Database schema includes music column for posts
   - 100% identical functionality to Node.js version achieved
+- July 12, 2025.
+Successfully completed migration from Replit Agent to Replit environment:
+  - All packages properly installed and configured
+  - Node.js workflow running successfully on port 5000
+  - SQLite database functioning correctly with all data persistence
+  - All API endpoints operational with proper responses
+  - Server logs showing successful initialization and ready for production use
+  - Migration completed with full functionality preserved
 ```

 ## User Preferences